Lukaszpg/pd2-single-player-plus-launcher/README.md

 3. Install the launcher downloaded in step 3 in the `ProjectD2` folder in your Diablo 2 game directory.
 4. Run `PD2 Single Player+ Launcher.exe` as Administrator.
 5. Adjust the path where do you want your single player characters and stash to be stored.
-6. **OPTIONAL** If you want to use the recommended loot filter, click "Use the recommended loot filter" checkbox.
-7. Save the settings.
+6. Save the settings.
 Click play button.
-8. Head to Akara and look for an item with Alkor's quest potion graphics.
+7. Head to Akara and look for an item with Alkor's quest potion graphics.
 If it's there, mod was installed successfully.
 GLHF!

 ## Troubleshooting